 TELUS continues to make investments towards network upgrades and expanding its 5G network.
 5G is the next-generation technology to transform the internet of things and will have a major impact but it will not happen overnight.
 It will be progressive both in part from the network and the applications leveraging it.
-But there will be a cost if Huawei is banned and dividend growth might be limited in order to redirect the cash.
-If timing is delayed and it has a material impact on consumers, the earnings may be lower due to acquisition incentives for capturing the market share again.

 Since TELUS is one of the largest telecom companies in Canada, it enjoys a regular stream of strong cash flows.
 The company should continue its growth streak on the back of broadband technology investments, strong asset mix focused on wireless and data, and a long-term focused growth strategy.
 Decent earnings growth along with moderate capex should support free cash flows and the multiyear dividend growth program.

 These three companies have strong marketing power which prevents new entrants from coming into the market.
 Strong focus on customer growth, continued network investments and improving efficiency should support TELUS in retaining industry leadership.